 Inspired by the method that adding a trap $\sB_{p_0}$ results in a double degenerate state $\one\oplus \bfm$ in \cite{KZ22a}, we develop the lattice model depiction of 1d condensable algebras $B_i$.
-Suppose our the vertex on lattice has a coordinate $(j,k)$ where columns labeled by $j$ and rows labeled by $k$, and our domain walls are at column $0$.
+Suppose each vertex on lattice has a coordinate $(j,k)$ where the column is labeled by $j$ and the row is labeled by $k$, and suppose domain walls are sitting at column $0$.
 For example, given a plaquette $p_{\frac{1}{2},-\frac{1}{2}}$ and a vertex $v_{0,0}$ in the neighborhood of column 0 (see figure \ref{fig:1d_alg} (e)), we can add a local trap $\sA_{v_{0,0}}+\sB_{p_{\frac{1}{2},-\frac{1}{2}}}$ to the original Hamiltonian $\sH$, and obtain a new Hamiltonian:

 The new ground state subspace of $\sH'$ is 4-fold degenerate, which can be distinguished by the eigenvalues of $\sA_{v_{0,0}}=\pm 1$ and $\sB_{p_{\frac{1}{2},-\frac{1}{2}}}=\pm 1$.
 The state with eigenvalues $\sA_{v_{0,0}}=1$ and $\sB_{p_{\frac{1}{2},-\frac{1}{2}}}=1$ is the ground state of the original Hamiltonian $\sH$ and generates the topological excitation $\one$; the state with $\sA_{v_{0,0}}=1$ and $\sB_{p_{\frac{1}{2},-\frac{1}{2}}}=-1$ generates $\bfm$; the state with $\sA_{v_{0,0}}=-1$ and $\sB_{p_{\frac{1}{2},-\frac{1}{2}}}=1$ generates $\bfe$; and the state with $\sA_{v_{0,0}}=-1$ and $\sB_{p_{\frac{1}{2},-\frac{1}{2}}}=-1$ generates $\bff$.
 As a consequence, the topological excitation generated by the local trap $\sA_{v_{0,0}}+\sB_{p_{\frac{1}{2},-\frac{1}{2}}}$ is $\one\oplus \bfe\oplus\bfm\oplus \bff$.